-As God took Bud and me through a hard season in our Marriage this Passage taught me how to be a godly wife living from a Biblical Worldview who really loved my husband.
+As God took Bud and me through a hard season in our marriage, this passage taught me how to be a godly wife*.

-- God helped me love my husband like I love other believers
+- God helped me love my husband like I love other believers0

-- 1 Corinthians 13 is not really a romantic book about Christian Marriage but we can apply it to Marriage easily!
+- 1 Corinthians 13 is not a romantic book about Christian marriage – BUT we can apply it to marriage easily!

-- And to stay connected with other wives trying to live this same way (check out the Facebook group where Christian Wives chose Hope and Joy in every Season)
+- To stay connected with other wives trying to live this same way (check out the Facebook group where Christian Wives chose Hope and Joy in every Season)

-God had to take me all the way back to the basics of Love.
+God had to take me all the way back to the basics of love to get my attention.
 Embarrassing but true!

 And boy howdy did it work!
 This love is a verb that leads to a radical change!